1989–1990 flu epidemic in the United Kingdom

-Although the flu was quite prolific in the United Kingdom, cases were reported in other countries, including France, Finland, Norway, Sweden, Switzerland, the Soviet Union, and the Irish Republic, where in a 13 December address to Seanad Éireann, Senator Joe O'Reilly described it as "one of the worst epidemics for 30 years".
+Senator Joe O'Reilly described it as "one of the worst epidemics for 30 years".
 A strain of flu classed as Type A Beijing and Type A Shanghai spread across the United States during the same winter.
 In January 1990, the Centers for Disease Control, based in Atlanta, Georgia, reported that the flu was present in 30 US states, but The Washington Post reported that public health officials were not expecting it to have the same level of impact as in the UK, since similar H3N2 flu strains had been present in the US during two previous winters.
 Dr Carole A. Heilman, a respiratory expert at the National Institute of Allergy and Infectious Diseases, said "England has just not had a major epidemic for 10 to 15 years", whereas the recent presence of similar variants in the US meant that "one could assume there would be some protection".

 One of the effects of the 1989 flu outbreak was an increase in the use of flu vaccinations in the UK.
-Speaking in 2008, Professor John Oxford, an expert in virology at London's Queen Mary's School of Medicine and Dentistry, described the 1989 epidemic as having "caught everyone a bit off guard".
+Speaking in 2008, John Oxford, an expert in virology at London's Queen Mary's School of Medicine and Dentistry, described the 1989 epidemic as having "caught everyone a bit off guard".

-An article in The Independent newspaper from November 1993 reported that between 19,000 and 25,000 deaths in the United Kingdom were attributed to the 1989–90 flu outbreak, while later reports have suggested the figure to be in the region of 26,000.
+An article in The Independent from November 1993 reported that between 19,000 and 25,000 deaths in the UK were attributed to the 1989–90 flu outbreak, while later reports have suggested the figure to be in the region of 26,000.
 Sources have reported an infection rate of between 534 and 600 cases per 100,000 at its peak.
 In July 2009, at the time of the swine flu outbreak, the Western Mail quoted a figure of 29,169 deaths for the 1989 epidemic, and noted its relatively low public profile.
 Dr Roland Salmon, director of the communicable disease surveillance centre of the National Public Health Service for Wales, observed that "few people have a marked recollection of 1989 as a year of Biblical carnage".